Alazizu6798/Coffee-Shop-Sales-Analysis/README.md

 # Coffee Shop Sales Dashboard

 # Project Objective
-The primary aim was to empower the decision-makers of Coffee Shop with data-driven insights, fostering strategic growth and compititiveness in dynamic coffee shop industry.
+The primary aim was to empower the decision-makers of Coffee Shop with data-driven insights, fostering strategic growth and competitiveness in dynamic coffee shop industry.

-## DataSet Used
+## Dataset Used
  - <a href="https://github.com/Alazizu6798/Coffee-Shop-Sales-Analysis/blob/main/Coffee%20Shop%20Sales.xlsx">Sales Data</a>
 # Business Requirements

-- Enhance understanging of sales dynamics and performance drivers.
+- Enhance understanding of sales dynamics and performance drivers.
 - Identification of Geographical areas with high and low sales potential.
 - Provide insights of product performance, aiding in inventory and marketing decisions.
 - Inform pricing and margin strategies for improved profitability.